 A Memoir in Letters by Penelope Forrest covers the Phelps family who originated in Gloucester England.
 She follows them through the generations, piecing together the puzzle of these wonderful ancestors who have provided her with more than just meat on the bones for her family tree.
 When Penelope started transcribing letters by her ancestors she unravelled a wealth of information about her family's past.
 Story telling at its best The narrative description in the book provides wonderful accounts of family’s life and culture in England, Madeira and South Africa, through family events, war, love and hope.
 Penelope captures the reality of life, enchantment and pleasure that drive long-distance family relationships to survive and the breathless excitement that comes with the arrival of each new letter Why I love this book A Memoir in Letters makes fascinating reading for anyone who has delved into their family history.
 It makes me want to bring out that box of family memoirs and do exactly the [...]

-This incredible story chronicles the life of Martha a woman of colour from Wynberg and her husband the Harry, the 7th Earl of Stamford.
-Martha the daughter of freed slave and well known Tavern owner"Queen Rebecca" of Cape Town who married Harry Gray the rejected remittance man from an upper class family in England.
+The Black Countess is an incredible story that chronicles the life of Martha a woman of colour from Wynberg and her husband the Harry, the 7th Earl of Stamford.
+Martha the daughter of freed slave and well known Tavern owner "Queen Rebecca" of Cape Town who married Harry Gray the rejected remittance man from an upper class family in England.
 It is a true story of two people from such widely different backgrounds whose compatibility, let alone affection, seemed impossible.
 There was difference of origin, she from the Cape, and he from the great colonial power that was England.
 They came from different classes, she from a background of slavery, and he from the privilege of the British aristocracy.
 Martha Solomon There were differences of colour, where he was white, and she was the product of the creolisation of the people of the Cape.
 He came from a background of wealth, she from poverty.
 He spoke English, and she spoke Dutch.
-In the matter of religion, [...]
+In [...]